singingwolfboy/flask-dance/docs/quickstarts/google.rst

     If you are running this code on Heroku, you'll need to use the :class:`werkzeug.contrib.fixers.ProxyFix` middleware.
 See :doc:`../proxies`.

-When you run this code locally, you must set the :envvar:`OAUTHLIB_INSECURE_TRANSPORT` environment variable for it to work.
-You also must set the :envvar:`OAUTHLIB_RELAX_TOKEN_SCOPE` environment variable to account for Google changing the requested OAuth scopes on you.
-For example, if you put this code in a file named ``google.py``, you could run:
+If you run this code locally or without HTTPS enabled (see warning below), you must set the :envvar:`OAUTHLIB_INSECURE_TRANSPORT` environment variable to to disable the HTTPS requirement imposed by ``oauthlib``, which is part of Flask-Dance.
+For example, if you put this code in a file named ``google.py`` on your machine, you could
+run:

 .. code-block:: bash